 I’ve just been listening to Sam Harris interview Paul Bloom, both of whom I like, though a little less each year.
 They were talking about the way the human instinct to favour people close to them clashes with their desire to be even-handed in their dealings with other people.
-Though both men agreed it is natural and right to want to rescue your own child from a burning building before you rescue others, other kinds of favouritism, while understandable, are rather shameful.
-Sam and Paul’s conclusion was that though we humans are stuck with our innate preferences and prejudices in our everyday dealings with people, we shouldn’t want these to be mirrored at the level of national policy.
+Though both men agreed it is natural and right to want to rescue your own child from a burning building before you rescue others, other kinds of favouritism, though understandable, are rather shameful.
+Sam and Paul’s conclusion was that though we humans are stuck with our innate preferences and prejudices in our everyday dealings with people, these shouldn’t be mirrored by our leaders at the level of national policy.

 People like Sam and Paul always talk as though we are all our brother’s keepers and our government can help us to help others.
 However, this isn’t how I feel.
-I want my government to raise an army, build roads and do one or two more things that a private company can’t do quite so well.
-What I don’t want my government to do is take my money and spend it on programs for the benefit of certain privileged groups .
-Nor do I want my government to give working people’s money to those who don’t work.
-Thanks all the same but if I want to help someone I’ll do it through a charity of my choice.
+I want my government to raise an army, build roads and do one or two more things that a private company can’t do so well.
+What I don’t want my government to do is to take money from people who earn it and give it to people I think don’t deserve it.
+I consider this ‘feeding the enemy’: bolstering a demographic I don’t want bolstering, no matter how needy or ‘vulnerable’ some people think they are.
+So thanks for offering my money but if I want to help someone I’ll do it through a charity of my choice.

 I suppose it’s fine to want to be as good a person as possible and some people think this requires a bloodless even-handedness to anyone and everyone.
 So even when your country and culture are being decimated by hordes of illegal invaders you should reach out to them, simply because they are poorer than you.
 According to Sam, Paul and Barack Obama, the fact that you don’t know these people and possibly even disapprove of their way of life isn’t a relevant factor.
 Yet how far do you want to take this?
 Are you prepared to suppress your natural instincts if they clash with your socially engineered beliefs?
 I don’t know about other people but my beliefs tend to change quite regularly and I have come to think that any honest person, whose mind hasn’t yet been concreted over by habit, pride and dogma, should be constantly reassessing his beliefs.

 This being the case, why should my changeable beliefs, which I have acquired more or less randomly, pull rank over my natural inclinations?
-Yes, my inclinations might be selfish but then again my beliefs might be mistaken and I might hold them simply because I have been taught to hold them: no one is immune to indoctrination.
+Yes, my inclinations might be selfish but then again my beliefs might be mistaken and I might hold them simply because everyone around me holds them: no one is immune to indoctrination.